kairosity/mp2-tunnel-focus/README.md

 ### Interaction Design

 My guiding principle when designing and then re-designing and modifying my original concept was to keep this application simple and effective at doing what it does.
 "As simple as possible, but no simpler."
-(Einstein)

-I wanted especially to combine a minimalism of design with a minimalism and clarity of interaction, and although I did include an information modal as an informative fallback, I don't think it was necessary, as I believe the interaction design is clean and intuitive.
+I wanted especially to combine a minimalism of design with a minimalism and clarity of interaction, and although I did include an information modal as a fallback, I don't think it was necessary, as I believe the interaction design is clean and intuitive.

 The interaction is consistent and predictable, once a user works their way through all the options once, it is easily learned and easy to remember, even for a first time user.